 My name is Brian Schalk.
 My wife Mary and I were married in 1985.
-In the years since then, God has richly blessed us with our incredible daughter Amanda; five amazing sons – Joshua, Jacob, Caleb, Matthew, and Joseph; an awesome daughter-in-law, Joshua’s wife, Yenifer; and our grandson, the unstoppable Ezra.
+In the years since, God has richly blessed us with our awesome family.
+Our one and only daughter is Amanda with her husband Joe.
+Joshua is the oldest son with his wife Yenifer and their sons Ezra and Jason.
+Four other sons followed Joshua.
+They are Jacob, Caleb, Matthew, and Joseph.
 Although the whole family does not live out here, everyone has input into Grace Heritage Ranch (GHR).

 Begun in August of 2010, GHR was a dream of a self-sustaining homestead for our family.
 Because we wanted to have a source of healthy organic food, become more self-reliant, and instill in our children the wisdom and perseverance of past generations, we downsized our home and upsized our land.
 Endangered heritage breeds of animals, heirloom varieties of fruits and vegetables, and wise stewardship of God’s provision have become a part of our plan and lifestyle.

-Here, just outside the little Texas town of Santa Monica, we grow our own organic heirloom fruits and vegetables in a large, rotational, three section garden.
-Tilling service is provided by Harley and Henry, our pet pot-bellied pigs, and soil amendments are courtesy of the compost bin and the animals.
+Here, just outside the little Texas town of Santa Monica, we grow our own organic heirloom fruits and vegetables in a large, rotational, three section garden with soil amendments courtesy of the compost bin and the animals.

-With the help of our cats, dog and donkeys we raise Buff Orpington and Dorking chickens, Bourbon Red (Butternut) and Chocolate turkeys, Embden geese, registered American Milking Devon cattle, registered San Clemente Island and Nigerian Dwarf goats, one French Angora rabbit, and bees.
-We hope to increase awareness of the forgotten qualities and characteristics of these unique breeds and be influential in their rediscovery.
+With the help of our cat, dog and donkeys we raise registered American Milking Devon cattle, Suri and Huacaya Alpacas, registered San Clemente Island and Nigerian Dwarf goats, registered Jacob sheep, Vietnamese pot-bellied pigs, French Angora rabbits, Australorp chickens, Bourbon Red (Butternut) and Chocolate turkeys, Embden geese, peafowl and bees.
+We hope to increase awareness of the forgotten qualities and characteristics in many of these unique breeds and be influential in their rediscovery.

 Days out here are busily filled with the basics of life.
 However, this life is never monotonous, as daily goings on may include any number of surprise situations and a sprinkling of any of these: school lessons, milking, yogurt and cheese making, planting, weeding, harvesting, composting, dehydrating, canning, bread baking, soap making, animal care, tanning hides, egg collecting, and lots and lots of maintenance.